 Our Board takes an active role, as a whole and also at the committee level, in overseeing management of the Company's significant risk areas.
 The Board and the relevant committees receive regular reports from members of senior management on areas of material risk to the Company, including operational, financial, strategic, competitive, reputational, cybersecurity, legal and regulatory risks.
-The Board also meets with senior management annually for a strategic planning session, which includes a discussion of the key risks inherent in our short- and long-term strategies, and receives periodic updates on our strategic initiatives throughout the year.
-In addition, our Board has delegated the responsibility for oversight of certain risks to its standing overseeing the management of such risks, our entire Board is regularly informed through committee reports concerning such risks and, in general, independent directors regularly attend committee meetings regardless of membership on that committee and the full Board is provided with all Board and standing committee meeting materials.
+The Board also meets with senior management annually for a strategic planning session, which includes a discussion of the key risks inherent in our short- and long-term strategies, and receives periodic updates on our strategic nititatives throughout the year.
+In addition, our Board has delegated the responsibility for oversight of certain risks to its standing committees, as discussed in this proxy statement.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire Board is regularly informed through committee reports concerning such risks and, in general, independent directors regularly attend committee meetings regardless of membership on that committee and the full Board is provided with all Board and standing committee meeting materials.